Bullying at Work Solicitors - Employment Compensation Claims

 - Employment Rights (Dispute Resolution) Act 1998

 - Employment Act 2002

-Our panel of solicitors are specialists in matters of employment law.
+Our solicitors are specialists in matters of employment law.
 They utilise a risk-free no win no fee scheme, you pay your solicitor only if they win your case.
 If damages are awarded for your claim, your solicitors receive a percentage of that compensation.
 The percentage charge is something you and your solicitor will discuss in advance, so you never need to worry about hidden fees.
 Contact us today for a completely confidential consultation, without further obligation, with a qualified employment solicitor.